The Pros and Cons of ESOPs

 When ESOPs prosper, that upside is available to all stakeholders.
 Vested employee owners and shareholders with retained interest can tangibly benefit from a company’s growth.
 Selling shareholders may also receive synthetic equity (or warrants) as part of an ESOP transaction.
 As a result, they, too, can maintain upside potential.

 Finally, it’s important to note that an ESOP isn’t necessarily an end-all, be-all transaction.
 Secondary sales and share buybacks are common next steps.
 An employee-owned company can also opt to engage in M&A. If an employee-owned company is sold, plan participants receive their share of the proceeds.
-That can turn a commonly negative event for employees into a positive, life-changing experience.
+That can turn a commonly adverse event for employees into a positive, life-changing experience.